The term influencer comes with some cultural baggage–which is likely why many in the B2B space use “thought leader” instead.

 - Start with a follow-up email.
 Here, rehash the main points from the last message and include a new idea or an example of past collaborations.

 - Try contacting them through other media channels.
 Tweet at them on Twitter or send a message on Facebook.
 This can be a powerful way to get an influencer’s attention; it’s a more direct way of contact and shows your commitment to working with them.

 - Do keep in mind, there’s a fine line between persistence and pestering.
 If you don’t hear back after a few well-timed emails or DMs, then it’s time to move on.

 Before you reach out, you should outline your expectations for this campaign to make things as easy as possible for potential partners.
 You’ll want to make sure you can provide the following information when someone finally responds to your initial email:

 - Take the lead and try to cover all the details in the co-creation process.
 You want the influencer to walk away with a good experience (and ultimately secure an ongoing partnership).

 Once you’ve completed the task at hand, remember to send the influencer the final product.
 Ask them to send it out through their personal and business accounts.

-Using the tips above (along with some trial and error), you’ll be on your way to substantially growing your brand and audience.
+Using the tips and tools I’ve covered (along with some trial and error), you’ll be on the right path to growing your own online presence.